aritronath/iMIRAGE/README.md

 2. Test: *HS.pcg*, *HS.mir*
     + The prefix *HS* refers to TCGA BRCA samples for which miRNA mature strand expression were obtained using the Illumina Hiseq system.

-    + The samples in the two datasets are mutually exclusive.
-The small subset included in these example datasets were randomly selected
+    + The samples in the two data sets are mutually exclusive.
+The small subset included in these example data sets were randomly selected

-    + Note: the complete TCGA BRCA HiSeq and GA datasets can be downloaded from the [XENA portal](https://xenabrowser.net/datapages/?cohort=TCGA%20Breast%20Cancer%20(BRCA)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443)
+    + Note: the complete TCGA BRCA HiSeq and GA data sets can be downloaded from the [XENA portal](https://xenabrowser.net/datapages/?cohort=TCGA%20Breast%20Cancer%20(BRCA)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443)

 ## Step 1: Match protein-coding genes (predictive features) in the training and test datasets with `match.gex`
 ```{r}